- What is the Behavioral Consultation Team (BCT)?

 What do I do if I know someone who may need to be referred to the BCT process?

-- If you believe that the person may pose a threat of imminent danger of harm to him/herself or to others, call the IU East Police immediately by dialing 911 or (765) 973-8429.
+- If you believe that the person may pose a threat of imminent danger of harm to him/herself or to others, call 911.

 - To make a BCT referral, click on the Concerned Persons Referral link located in the navigation menu.
 You will be asked to provide your contact information and a description of the incident or behaviors that prompted you to make a referral.
 A BCT member will contact you to get additional information.

 - You are the Behavioral Consultation Team’s best resource because you are familiar with the individual or directly observed the concerning behavior.
-If you want to speak with a member of the team before submitting a referral you should call (765) 973-8252 and ask to speak with the Chair of the BCT.
-A list of all BCT members is located on the BCT website.
+If you want to speak with a member of the team before submitting a referral you should call (765) 973-8242 and ask to speak with the Chair of the BCT.
+A list of all BCT members is located on the Contact Us page.

 Who can make a BCT referral?